 Old computer with Dual/Quad NIC

-If you have an older desktop or server lying around, it can make a great OPNSense firewall with a bit of tweaking.
-Adding a dual or quad NIC provides multiple network interfaces for separating LAN, WAN, and optional DMZ networks.
 While these systems can be less power-efficient than mini computer option, they offer an affordable way to experiment, learn, and try out different configurations.
 This is a great option by providing reliable performance for home or small office networks without the need to buy new or specialized hardware.

 Amazon typically has renewed computers that you can pick up pretty cheap.